dusty-nv/jetson-inference/docs/pytorch-plants.md

 Looks like I should be watching out for poison ivy!

-Next, we're going to cover a camera-based tool for collecting and labelling your own datasets captured from live video.
+Next, we're going to cover a camera-based tool for collecting and labeling your own datasets captured from live video.

 <p align="right">Next | <b><a href="pytorch-collect.md">Collecting your own Classification Datasets</a></b>
 <br/>